Plain English Breakdown

 - Establishes the western monarch butterfly (Danaus plexippus) as the official State Butterfly of California.

-- Requires the California State Library to research, in consultation with the public, on the best candidate for the official State Butterfly and submit a report by January 1, 2028.
+- Requires the California State Library to research, in consultation with the public, on a new candidate for the state butterfly.

 Who It Names or Affects

-- The people of California who are interested in state symbols.
+- The people of California who are interested in official state symbols and wildlife conservation.

-- The California State Library which will conduct the research and write the report.
+- The California State Library which will conduct research and write the report.

 Terms To Know